andrewfolga/supermarketv2/README.md

 Assumptions:

-- promotion preserves following invariants to make them make sense:
+- promotions preserves following invariants:
     - trigger quantity has to exist,
     - either target quantity or target price has to exist,
     - if target price does not exist then trigger quantity has to be greater than target quantity.